VS Code User Guide

 If you have configured a password for the server software, enter it here.
 Otherwise, press Enter to skip.

-4. After successful configuration, if VS Code is connected to the Ameba SDK via Remote-SSH, the serial port list will be updated with remote serial port information.
-You can select it for remote flashing and monitoring.
+1. After successful configuration, if VS Code is connected to the Ameba SDK via Remote-SSH, the serial port list will be updated with remote serial port information.

 ../_images/vsix_remote_server.gif